saieva/saieva.github.io/about.markdown

 I work independently and I am available to join your enterprise or startup project as a Technical Advisor or Software Consultant.
 I can fill an interim leadership role for your most important application and IT initiatives as CIO or CTO.

-I have trained dozens of teams and managed hundreds of projects using Agile methodologies such as Scrum, Extreme Programming, and Lean.
+I have coached dozens of teams and managed hundreds of projects using Agile methodologies such as Scrum, Extreme Programming, and Lean.
 I am reasonably current in several programming languages and infrastucture automation technologies and I can complement a team as an individual contributor when needed.